-In a nation that does little to offset the burden of new parenthood, at the very least, I’m glad I live in the state of California.
+In a nation that does little to offset the burden of new parenthood, at the very least, I’m glad I live in the state of California because we have one of the best maternity leave policies in the states (that’s still not saying much).
 I finally called my HR department to figure out how to file a claim for maternity leave, and if I choose, I can get a total of six months off.
 The key to getting this much time off is short-term disability insurance.
 Short-term disability allows you to get 55-60% of your pay while on leave.
 There is one big caveat, if your salary is greater than $65k, you will hit the cap payout by the state and won’t get more than that.
 Since I opted to buy into supplemental insurance on top of STD, I’ll be getting 80% of my pay throughout most of my leave.
 Another benefit to getting supplemental insurance is that there is no cap.

 My company website doesn’t talk about these California laws at all.
 I asked my co-workers what they did for maternity leave and also have friends who work in Human Resources, so they were able to give me insight into these laws.
 If I had just gone with my company’s maternity leave “benefits”, I would’ve just gotten the standard 12-weeks UNPAID, job-protected leave through FMLA.